gipity/gipity-core-adk/CONTRIBUTING.md

 ---

-Thanks for your interest in Gipity Scaffold — I really value your input, even if we’re not merging code just yet.
+Thanks for your interest in Gipity ADK — I really value your input, even if we’re not merging code just yet.

 ---